Information Theory for Complex Systems Scientists: Information Estimators

 \begin{flushleft} {\textit{Point Processing}} \end{flushleft}

-An alternative to binning the data is creating a ``point-process", which maps the continuous signal to a binary time-series by marking ``events" at the most extreme points of the signal, usually above some threshold.
+An alternative to binning the data that applies naturally to time series data is creating a ``point-process", which maps the continuous signal to a binary time-series by marking ``events" at the most extreme points of the signal, usually above some threshold.
 Point processing assumes that only a subset of moments (typically unusually high-amplitude samples) are significant or informative about the underlying dynamics, and that the majority of the signal is essentially noise.
 Assuming the assumptions are valid, point-processing is a much more natural method of compressing a complex, continuous signal, as it only records significant events and does not conflate signal and noise in the same way that histogram binning does.

-In fMRI data, point-processing has been found to preserve a surprising amount of information, allowing for the reconstruction of higher-order structures such as canonical functional connectivity networks \cite{tagliazucchi_criticality_2012,sporns_dynamic_2021}.
-When considering a point-process analysis, care must be taken to set the threshold correctly: too low and noisy, low-amplitude fluctuations will confuse the data, while if it is too high, so few moments will be retained that no information will be preserved.
-In the absence of an \textit{a priori} reason to select a particular threshold, it would be best to run the analysis using several thresholds, to ensure that the results are reasonably robust to small changes in threshold.
+When analyzing point-processed data, one can use a standard discrete entropy estimator, or more recent and sophisticated measures of continuous-time entropy that operate on inter-even intervals rather than treating each frame as a draw from a fixed distribution \cite{shorten_estimating_2021,mijatovic_information-theoretic_2021,mijatovic_measuring_2022}.